EighteenZi/rocksdb_wiki/Basic-Operations.md

 ## Performance

-Performance can be tuned by changing the default values of the types defined in <code>include/rocksdb/options.h</code>.
+Start with [[Set Up Options]].
+For more information about RocksDB performance, see the "Performance" section in the sidebar in the right side.

 ## Block size